 If you have worries about going back to your doctor in person, try telemedicine (a video chat with your doctor).
 During a telehealth visit — most run 15 to 20 minutes — you can talk about any changes and your concerns over the last year.
 From there, your doctor might order blood work and screenings for cancer like a mammogram, colonoscopy, or prostate or cervical cancer tests.

-Blood work and medical imaging, however, need to be done in person.
-If your primary care physician refers you to Premier for diagnostic imaging or a mammogram, masks are required for staff and patients.
-Also, the team disinfects surfaces between visits.
+[Updated Aug.
+22, 2022] Blood work and medical imaging, however, need to be done in person.
+If your primary care physician refers you to Premier for diagnostic imaging or a blood testing facility, ask about current health and safety protocols when you schedule your appointment.

 Medically reviewed by Dr. Seth Means